 The End of Quarantine and the Power of Convalescence

 While at the moment, life isn’t regular for anyone, but how long do you have to be under quarantine and observe strict precautions for protecting others?
-The CDC states that people with COVID-19 who have stayed home (home isolated) can stop home isolation under the following conditions:
+The best guidance is found over at the CDC website, which is updated regularly.

 My great-grandmother believed we should rest at home for every one day we had fever.
 It’s actually a good rule.
 Even if you technically have the ‘all clear,’ it’s important to consider the value of convalescence – something we tend to ignore in a culture that tends to devalue sick leave and time off.
 But that extra few days or even a week of rest is important for regaining your strength, nourishing yourself back to health.
 It’s also common, in that short period of time when one is getting over one illness, to develop a secondary infection like pneumonia.
 My experience is that time to recover, at home, with extra rest and attention to nutrition and repair, can prevent this from happening.